sparkleformation/sparkle_formation/docs/README.md

 ```
 map!(:region_map, 'AWS::Region', :ami)
 ```
-'AWS::Region' is a built in parameter.
+'AWS::Region' is a psuedo parameter.
 We could also perform a lookup based on a parameter we provide, e.g. an instance size based on the environment:

 ```